"Everybody has an addiction; mine happens to be success."

 Then Kendrick dropped "Not Like Us."

-The track became a cultural phenomenon: five Grammy Awards, a billion Spotify streams, performed at the Super Bowl halftime show to 133.5 million viewers.
-A New Yorker article opened with the question: "Has there ever been as clear a loser as Drake?"
+The track became a cultural phenomenon: five Grammy Awards, more than a billion Spotify streams, performed at the Super Bowl halftime show to 133.5 million viewers.
+A New Yorker piece opened with: "Has there ever been as clear a loser as Drake?"

 The Type 3 Response to Public Defeat

-Type 3s build their identity around success.
+Type 3s build identity around success.
 When the world declares them a "loser," they don't just feel defeated.
 They feel worthless.
-The foundation of self-worth crumbles.
+The foundation cracks.

 Drake's response followed a predictable pattern: